ortiza5/modding-vivaldi/basics/devtools.md

 - Open **`vivaldi://inspect/#apps/`** and click “inspect” beneath the first line (Vivaldi browser.html).
-- Open **`vivaldi://settings/`** (in a **tab**), or **`vivaldi://experiments/`**,
-  or **`vivaldi://mail/`** and load DevTools with a keyboard shortcut, Quick Commands, or menu entry (e.g. `Main Menu → Tools → Developer Tools`).
+- Open **`vivaldi://settings/`** (in a **tab**), or **`vivaldi://experiments/`**, or **`vivaldi://mail/`** and load DevTools with a keyboard shortcut, Quick Commands, or menu entry (e.g. `Main Menu → Tools → Developer Tools`).
 - Enable “Show Introduction” for private windows in `vivaldi://settings/privacy/`.
 Open a **private window**, load DevTools.
 - Start Vivaldi with the command line flag **`--remote-debugging-port=9222`**.
   Open another browser (the stable/snapshot version of Vivaldi for instance) and visit **`http://localhost:9222/`**.
 Select the line containing `browser.html` to inspect the user interface.

 DevTools will always load in a new window; we are not able to attach them to the current window.
-Depending on your setup and preferences, you can create bookmarks for these pages with optional nicknames, dedicated menu entries for both the pages and the different DevTools commands (Element Inspector and Console) and custom keyboard shortcuts.
+Depending on our setup and preferences, we can create bookmarks for these pages with optional nicknames, dedicated menu entries for both the pages and the different DevTools commands (Element Inspector and Console) and custom keyboard shortcuts.
 This assures DevTools for the UI are only ever a few clicks, or keystrokes, away.
+Alternatively we can create a command chain in `vivaldi://settings/qc`, which automates the process:

+Command chain name: **Inspect UI**

+1. Open Link in New Tab
+    Parameter: `vivaldi://experiments`
+2. Delay
+    Parameter: `50`
+3. Developer Tools
+4. Close Tab

 ## Using DevTools